The Monastery of Alcobaça is one more of Portugal’s fine examples of beautiful architecture and fine masonry.

 The UNESCO World Heritage List includes several hundred properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.

-UNESCO’s World Heritage Centre’s short description of site no. 505:
+UNESCO’s World Heritage Centre’s description of site no. 505:

-“The Monastery of Santa Maria d’Alcobaça, north of Lisbon, was founded in the 12th century by King Alfonso I. Its size, the purity of its architectural style, the beauty of the materials and the care with which it was built make this a masterpiece of Cistercian Gothic art.”
+“The Monastery of Santa Maria d’Alcobaça, north of Lisbon, was founded in the 12th century by King Alfonso I. Its size, the purity of its architectural style, the beauty of the materials (…) make this a masterpiece of Cistercian Gothic art.

 I visited Alcobaça in 2013.
 This is an excerpt from my blog entry: